Services and Support Programs (Personnel)

 Question 1: Please provide an overview of the Army Reserve Sexual Harassment/Assault Response Prevention (SHARP) program

-Answer 1: Army Reserve SHARP Program reinforces the Army’s commitment to eliminate incidents of sexual assault through a comprehensive policy that centers on awareness and prevention, training and education, victim advocacy, response, reporting, and accountability.
-(Reference: AR 600-20 paragraph 8-1).
+Answer 1: Army Reserve SHARP Program reinforces the Army’s commitment to eliminate incidents of sexual assault and sexual harassment through a comprehensive policy that centers on awareness and prevention, training and education, victim advocacy, response, reporting, and accountability.
+(Reference: AR 600-20 paragraph 7-1).

 Question 2: (Does this program apply to just military; or all DOD personnel, to include DOD contractors?

 Answer 2: SHARP services are available to Army Reserve Soldiers, dependent family member (over 18 years), or Department of the Army Civilian as specified in DoDI 6495.02.
 Eligible personnel should contact their command SARC or VA to access services.

 Question 3: What is Sexual Harassment and how does a Soldier file a complaint?

 Answer 3: Sexual harassment is a form of gender discrimination that involves unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature between the same or opposite genders as specified in AR 600-20.
 The three methods for filing a sexual harassment are Anonymous, Informal or Formal complaints.
 Informal complaints are resolved informally while formal complaints are filed in writing IAW AR 600-20.
 (Reference: AR 600-20 page 105 7-8e.(1-3)).

 Question 4: What is sexual assault and what are the reporting options?